-The City of Naperville has no ordinance determining Halloween hours for children; however, there are several safety tips residents should follow to make Halloween a fun and festive time for all:
+This year, Halloween will occur on Thursday, October 31, 2013.
+The City of Naperville has no ordinance determining Halloween hours for children; however there are several safety tips residents should follow to make Halloween a fun and festive time for all:

 - Make sure children carry a flashlight and are accompanied by an adult when trick-or-treating.
-Glow sticks are also a fun method to light the way!
+Glow sticks are also a fun way to light the way!

 - Young children should end trick-or-treating when it begins to get dark.
 Adults should accompany young children.
 Older children should be in by 8 p.m.

-- Households welcoming trick-or-treaters should leave a porch light or other exterior light on.
+- Households welcoming trick-or-treaters should leave on porch lights or other exterior lighting.
 Never ask children to step inside to receive their treats and call 911 immediately if you suspect a child is lost or in trouble.

 - Tell children not to eat any of their treats unless examined by a parent.
 Call the police if there are any suspicious treats.